davecoll3/speak-ev/README.md

   > remove: Total 10 (delta 1), reused 10 (delta 1)
   > Unpacking objects: 100% (10/10), done.
   ```
+  8. Make sure that env.py is listed in your .gitignore file to prevent your environment variables being pushed publicly.

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

+&nbsp;

 ## MongoDB: Database Setup
 You will need to create a database and MongoDB was chosen for this project.
 Please follow the steps below to create your MongoDB cluster and collections.